XTribe/etsman/README.md

 - debugSender.enabled (default 'false'): true or false to enable/disable the Debug Sender.
 Debug Sender allows you to send messages directly to your manager to debug it.
 Debug Sender is available by default on this link: http://localhost:9000/debugSender.
 - debugSender.customLink (default 'monitor'): you can customize the link to be http://localhost:9000/mySender
 - onClientMessage, onPing, onInstance, onJoin, onLeave, onReady, onOver, onDrop, onAbort, onEnd, onError: handlers for the various kind of system/experiment messages.
 All of the handler functions must receive two parameters: the incoming message and a function to be called on completion.

+`GAMEDATA (global variable)`

+The global variable GAMEDATA contains data about your game instances, in JSON format, and gets filled in real-time from the moment the manager is started to the moment it is stopped.
+GAMEDATA contain these data for each instance of the game:

+- instanceId: id of the current instance of the game
+- experimentId: id of the current game
+- created/started/ended/aborted: when the game is created,started,ended or aborted, a timestamp of that event is added in this field.
+Please refer to ['System Message'](http://xtribe.eu/it/page/xtribe-documentation#System_messages) section in Xtribe documentation, for details about the occurring of these events.
+- players: players data are added (or removed) during Join phase as players 'join' (or 'leave') the game.
+At 'ready' time, data are updated and enriched, if the option 'Enable user data sending' is enabled in your game.
+For each player, these data are displayed:

+    - clientId: identifies univocally a player,
+    - readyTimestamp: timestamp of the moment the player started to play
+    - player data: eventually delivered by Xtribe, along with the ready message, if you enabled, in your game settings, the option 'Enable user data sending'.
+Please refer to ['Messages in detail - Ready'](http://xtribe.eu/node/64#messagesindetail) section in Xtribe documentation, for details about these data, and to ['Advanced Options'](http://xtribe.eu/it/page/xtribe-documentation#Advanced_options) section for enabling this setting in your game.

+You can access these data by the GAMEDATA variable directly, or using the method getInstanceData(instanceId).

+`getInstanceData(instanceId)`

+Returns data about the instance identified by the instanceId passed as parameter.
+Remember that the instanceId of a specific istance of your game is passed as part of almost any Xtribe message received and sent by your manager and client, during that instance lifetime.

+`logToMonitor(obj)`

+Logs to the Debug Monitor, directly from your manager.

+`prettyJson(obj)`

+Format an object in a readable JSON format.

 `userError(errorString)`